 Can we even imagine what it must have been like for Christ’s disciples to witness His crucifixion?
-Many of them were eye-witness to the miraculous feats He did and the miracles He performed.
+Many of them were eyewitnesses to the miraculous feats He did and the miracles He performed.
 So, how could it all end like this?
-He was the One, of this they were sure; why did this to happen to Him?
+He was the One of this they were sure, why did this happen to Him?

 It is sad to be in the presence of Jesus one moment, and the next, to be completely taken aback and wondering, “What in the world just happened?”
 If truth be told, we have all been there at one point or another.
 Everything is going peachy–fine, and the next, BAM!
 A side-blow of life has come and knocked our understanding of the way things were down.

 These disciples were no different from most of us.
 Going through hard times of sadness and misunderstanding can obscure one’s view.
 Whether traveling with a buddy in this or going the road alone, it is sometimes hard to contemplate all the who’s, what’s and why’s of everything that has gone wrong.